 Acana Dog Food Reviews

 Now, we’re going to review Acana’s different options, including the various life-stage options.
-The majority of Acana’s foods are for “all life stages,” meaning you can feed these recipes to dogs of any age and size and base your dog’s needs off his weight.
+The majority of Acana’s foods are for “all life stages,” meaning you can feed these recipes to dogs of any age and size and base your dog’s needs on his weight.
 These can even be fed to puppies.
 We’re going to cover the different options starting with their puppy line.

 Acana Puppy Formula

 - High protein 50%-75% of animal ingredients